+Are we humans meeting our challenges as well as we might?
+And doing so enjoyably?
+Individually and in groups?
+More importantly, do we feel vibrantly alive?
 Proximity thinking (ProxThink) is a proximity-focused framework for creativity, innovation, problem-solving, sustainability and living.
 It is ways of thinking and relating that fit our connected and networked lives.
-It can create more sustainable variety and vitality, lively thinking, and engaged collaboration, which make for more enjoyable living in a networked world.
+It can create more sustainable variety and vitality, active thinking, and engaged collaboration, helping us be more alive.

 More about Proximity Thinking